 (d) Assess the effectiveness of methods of predicting volcanic eruptions.
+[9]

-A number of ways may be discussed, including pre-cursor seismic activity, gas emissions, temperature increase as measured in springs and surface readings, magnetic changes, electric changes, analysis of eruption history.
+A number of ways may be discussed, including pre-cursor seismic activity, gas emissions, temperature increase as measured in springs and surface readings, magnetic changes, electrical changes, analysis of eruption history.
 Assessment will be in terms of how accurate these predictions might be and how useful they are in a practical sense.
 This could also be related to the type of volcano, with some being easier to predict than others.

-- L3: good understanding of a wide range of predictive techniques with a realistic assessment of their possible accuracy.
-[8-9] - L2: will know some of the techniques, but in a more limited way.
+L3: good knowledge and understanding of a wide range of predictive techniques with a realistic assessment of their possible accuracy.
+[8-9]

+- L2: some knowledge of predictive techniques, but in a more limited way.
 The assessment part will not be comprehensive although sensible comments will be made.
-[5-7] - L1: will have a limited knowledge of predictive techniques, possibly limited to pre-cursor seismic evidence.
+[5-7] - L1: a limited knowledge of predictive techniques, possibly limited to pre-cursor seismic evidence.
 There will be very limited assessment of levels of prediction.
 [0-4]